 For best results, Tetralysal (like other oral antibiotics for acne) should be used with a topical, non-antibiotic acne treatment.
 This helps to give it an additive effect and to stop bacterial resistance from developing - meaning it stays more effective over time.

-As an oralantibiotic, Tetralysal should not be used with other oral or topical antibiotic treatments.
-It should be used alongside a topical non-antibiotic treatments, such as Acnecide, Skinoren, or Differin, as they have been shown to have the greatest effect when treating moderate to severe acne.
+As an oral antibiotic, Tetralysal should not be used with other oral or topical antibiotic treatments.
+It should be used alongside a topical non-antibiotic treatment, such as Acnecide, Skinoren, or Differin, as they have been shown to have the greatest effect when treating moderate to severe acne.